WICG/Realms-Initialization-Control/README.md

 document.body.appendChild(iframe);
 ```

-**RICE** attempts to provide this from a **security** point of view, which requires addressing [same origin realms](#Same-Origin-Realm) initialization significantly differently, because of how they can be manipulated against security mechanisms the app might wish to dictate.
+**RIC** attempts to provide this from a **security** point of view, which requires addressing [same origin realms](#Same-Origin-Realm) initialization significantly differently, because of how they can be manipulated against security mechanisms the app might wish to dictate.

 > _Authored by [Gal Weizman](https://github.com/weizman) , [Zbigniew Tenerowicz
 ](https://github.com/naugtur) ([participate here](https://github.com/weizman/Realms-Initialization-Control-API/issues))_